toppk/bcachefs-wiki/content/announcement.md

 Dismissal persists per browser session only.
 To re-show for everyone, change banner_id to a new unique value.
 -->
-Hi there, this not the real site, go to [bcachefs.org](https://bcachefs.org/) for the current site.
+Hi there, this not the real site, go to [bcachefs.org](https://bcachefs.org/) for the current site, or give us [feedback](https://github.com/toppk/bcachefs-wiki/issues) on this test site.